Storage account overview

 Authenticating users or applications using Azure AD credentials provides superior security and ease of use over other means of authorization.
 While you can continue to use Shared Key authorization with your applications, using Azure AD circumvents the need to store your account access key with your code.
 You can also continue to use shared access signatures (SAS) to grant fine-grained access to resources in your storage account, but Azure AD offers similar capabilities without the need to manage SAS tokens or worry about revoking a compromised SAS.

-Microsoft recommends using Azure AD authentication for your Azure Storage blob and queue applications when possible.
+Microsoft recommends using Azure AD authorization for your Azure Storage blob and queue applications when possible.

 Copying data into a storage account

 Microsoft provides utilities and libraries for importing your data from on-premises storage devices or third-party cloud storage providers.
-Which solution you use depends on the quantity of data you are transferring.
+Which solution you use depends on the quantity of data you're transferring.

 AzCopy is a Windows command-line utility designed for high-performance copying of data to and from Azure Storage.
 You can use AzCopy to copy data into a Blob storage account from an existing general-purpose storage account, or to upload data from on-premises storage devices.
 For more information, see Transfer data with the AzCopy Command-Line Utility.